BDC Hamburger Icon

 • /shrug [your message]: Add a shrugged-shoulder emoji to the end of your message.

-• /status: Set your status as away, active, do not disturb and so on.
+• /status: Set your status as away, active, do not disturb, etc.

-Slackbot constantly monitors conversations to see if it can help.
-For example, someone might ask what the Wi-Fi password is on Slack.
-Rather than wait for the IT department to get back to them, you could set up Slackbot to share the password whenever that question is asked.
-Likewise, you could upload as much information about your products and services as possible to the platform, and if someone has a question, Slack can answer it in an instant.
+Repetitive questions and requests for information can quickly annoy co-workers.
+To counteract that, Slack has Slackbot, which constantly monitors conversations to see if it can help via automated replies.
+For example, someone might use Slack to ask for the office Wi-Fi password.
+Rather than wait for the IT department to get back to them, you could set up Slackbot to automatically share the password whenever that question is asked.

 9. Give quick feedback with Slack reactions.